pantheon-systems/documentation/source/_docs/drupal-cron.md

 ### How Can I Schedule Cron to Run More Often?

-While Pantheon doesn't provide a mechanism for custom scheduling of cron tasks, the platform will automatically execute `drush pantheon_cron 3600` once an hour, usually within 5 to 10 minutes of the half hour (4:30pm, 5:30pm, 6:30pm, etc).
+While Pantheon doesn't provide a mechanism for custom scheduling of cron tasks, the platform will automatically execute `drush pantheon_cron 3600` once an hour, usually within 5 to 10 minutes of half past each hour (4:30pm, 5:30pm, 6:30pm, etc).

 If the site has not been accessed through the web by a visitor for at least two hours, the platform suspends the associated services until it's accessed again and cron will not run.